Stages of Grief

 "My heart will hurt for a long time, but I feel fortunate to have had so many wonderful years with them."

-The 7 Stages of Grief
+The 7 Stages of Grief—The New Kübler-Ross Model

 Kübler-Ross later added to her original model to encompass a broader range of emotions.
 The expanded model became known as the seven stages of grief.
 Below are examples of the stages one might experience from a breakup or divorce.

-"They wouldn't do this to me.
+- Shock and denial: "They wouldn't do this to me.
 They'll be back tomorrow.
 I'm fine."

-"What did I do wrong?
+- Pain and guilt: "What did I do wrong?
 How could they do this to me?"

-"If they'd give me another chance, I would be better."
+- Anger and bargaining: "If they'd give me another chance, I would be better."

-"I'll never have another relationship."
+- Depression: "I'll never have another relationship."

-"The end was hard, but I could see myself in another relationship in the future."
+- The upward turn: "The end was hard, but I could see myself in another relationship in the future."

-"I need to reevaluate that relationship and learn from my mistakes."
+- Reconstruction and working through: "I need to reevaluate that relationship and learn from my mistakes."

-"I have a lot to offer another person in time."
+- Acceptance and hope: "I have a lot to offer another person in time."

 The 12 Stages of Grief

-It's normal for someone to experience ups and downs of moods, thoughts, attitudes, and behaviors.
+It's normal for someone to experience ups and downs in moods, thoughts, attitudes, and behaviors.
 It's rare to move through them sequentially.
 The twelve stages of grief translate into the fundamental understanding that emotions from grief can be difficult to predict.

-11. Hope brings healing and vice versa
+- Hope brings healing, and vice versa

 Learning the grief stages and how you uniquely experience them can increase self-compassion and understanding.
 Moreso, it can help you clarify your needs and prioritize your mental and physical health.